 In March of 1863, Burnside was given command of the Department of the Ohio.
 During his command, he arrested ex-Congressman Clement L. Vallandigham for making seditious comments, an act which drew Burnside some criticism.
 In autumn of 1863, Burnside successfully commanded his troops against Confederate General James L. Longstreet.
 Burnside was able to outmaneuver Longstreet, and successfully held on to the city of Knoxville until Union reinforcements under William T. Sherman arrived and forced Longstreet to retreat.

-After his successful defense of Knoxville, Burnside was ordered to take command of the XI Corps in support of the Army of the Potomac.
+After his successful defense of Knoxville, Burnside was ordered to take command of the IX Corps in support of the Army of the Potomac.
 He participated in much of the Overland Campaign under the direction of General Ulysses S. Grant, including the battles of the Wilderness, Spotsylvania Court House, North Anna, and Cold Harbor.
 During the siege of Petersburg, Burnside commanded troops in the battle of the Crater, during which a Union mine dug under Confederate positions was filled with explosives and detonated, creating a fifty yard gap in the Confederate lines.
 Burnside failed to exploit the gap in time, which resulted in the loss of Union soldiers.
 After this failure, Burnside resigned his commission on April 15, 1865.

 After the war, Burnside briefly served as Senator from the state of Rhode Island.
 The distinctive facial hair he wore throughout most of his life led to the identification of that form of facial hair by the modern name, sideburns, created from his last name.